 Is Balance-Billing Legal?

-Unless there is an agreement to not balance bill or state law specifically prohibits the practice (which are quite rare), medical providers may bill patients for any amounts not paid by insurance.
-So-called surprise bills may be given more protections from certain states’ laws but are typically classified differently from “ordinary” balance bills, which are specifically contemplated to be from out-of-network providers and therefore not “surprise” bills.
+Unless there is an agreement to not balance bill or state law specifically prohibits the practice (which is quite rare), medical providers may bill patients for any amounts not paid by insurance.
+So-called surprise bills may be given more protections from certain states’ laws but are typically classified differently from “ordinary” balance bills, which are specifically considered to be from out-of-network providers and therefore not “surprise” bills.

 For example, say a patient has seen a particular dermatologist for years.
 Changes to the patient's insurance, or even something as simple as the provider choosing to no longer participate in the network, will mean that the dermatologist is no longer in-network.